Bravos-Power/pyoframe/docs/learn/get-started/installation.md

 ## Step 2: Choose a solver

-Pyoframe makes it easy to **build** models, but a separate solver is needed to **solve** the model after it is built.
+Pyoframe makes it easy to _build_ models, but a separate solver is needed to _solve_ the model after it is built.
 Use the compatibility table below to choose a solver that fits your needs.
 If you're unsure, choose HiGHS.
-Note that both Gurobi and COPT have academic licensing available!
+Note that both Gurobi and COPT offer free licenses for academics.

 | Compatibility table                                           | HiGHS (free) | Gurobi (paid) | COPT (paid) | Ipopt (free) |
 | ------------------------------------------------------------- | ------------ | ------------- | ----------- | ------------ |